synxty/idea/index.md

 In addition to offensive and defensive attributes, **General Attributes** hold a significant role in shaping a character's battlefield performance.
 These attributes encompass a character's speed and the area covered by their abilities.
 Understanding these attributes is crucial for strategic decision-making and optimizing the impact of your **Legends** during combat.

+- **Health:** This attribute determines the maximum amount of **Damage** a character can endure before succumbing to defeat.
 - **Speed:** The character's swiftness in action, influencing the order in which they cast their abilities during the **Battle Phase**.
+- **Range:** The effective distance from which a character can engage in combat, determining their reach on the battlefield.
 - **Area of Effect:** The area covered by a character's abilities, influencing how many opponents or allies on adjacent tiles are affected.

 ### 3.3.
 Team Cohesion Attributes